Uniquely Alaska, Real Log Vacation Homes Located on a Natural 14 Acre Homestead

 Additional information about rental rates

-The daily base rate is for up to two occupants, and additional guests are $30/night each.
+The daily and weekly base rates are for up to two occupants.
+Additional guests are $30/night each.
 However, up to two children under the age of 8 are exempt from this additional charge.

 Anchor Point, gateway to Kachemak Bay, is the most westerly point of the North American connected highway system.
 The location is the home of some 1930 residents and is located 200 miles from Anchorage, 62 miles from Soldotna and 15 miles from Homer, on the west side of the Alaska Kenai Peninsula.
 This area is world-famous for fishing, including halibut, salmon and steel head trout.
 The scenery is fantastic with four active volcanoes visible across Cook Inlet and snow covered mountains and glaciers are seen across Kachemak Bay.
 Explorer Captain James Cook anchored here in 1778, while searching for a northwest passage.
 His ship the HMS Resolution lost a large Anchor here on May 28, 1778, and as a result, Captain Cook named the location “Anchor Point.”
 Visitors to Anchor Point enjoy birding, hiking, wildlife viewing and photography and nearby guided excursions including bear viewing, marine tours, kayaking, flight seeing, dog sledding, and ecotourism.
 The Anchor Point beach is a popular spot to see and film bald eagles and shorebirds.